bryana

 System Behavior

-Pick up the wrist band from its position and put it on to start system
+Pick up the wrist band from its position and put it on wrist to start the system

-Light sensor beneath wrist band detects light and LED strip turns on
+The light sensor beneath wrist band will detect light and turn on the LED strip

-Naturally turn your wrist while crocheting to automatically unwind yarn from the spool
+Naturally turn wrist while crocheting to automatically unwind yarn from the spool

-Motion sensor on wrist band will detect wrist movement, count up to 5 turns and activate the motor
+The motion sensor on wrist band will count up to 5 wrist tilts and activate the motor

 Push button on wrist band to wind new yarn onto spool and turn potentiometer (dial) to change speed

-After several rounds of user testing, I redesigned the machine and rebuilt the system with updated controls and sensors better suited to its functions.
+After a few rounds of user testing and gathering thoughts about each features of the machine, I redesigned the machine and rebuilt the system with updated controls and sensors better suited for its functions.

 Final Prototype